conorr/jsonfmt/README.md

 #### Options

-To format the file in-place by replacing it with its contents, use the `--replace`/`-r` option.
+The `--replace`/`-r` option can be used to format the file in-place by replacing it with its formatted contents.
 Additionally, the `--sort`/`-s` flag can be used to recursively sort all keys alphabetically:

 ```
 $ jsonfmt --sort example.json